sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 7, D, E and G will become 1 because they are the outputs of OR gates.
-The purple wires giving inputs to the OR gates are 1 that’s why D, E and G becoming 1.
-If D, E and G are 1, L, M and N will become 1 as they are the inputs of OR gates.
-K will be zero as they have no inputs.
-So the final output will be 0 1 1 1, which is the binary equivalent of 7.

-b) As we press 7, D, E and G will become 1 because they are the outputs of OR gates.
-The purple wires giving inputs to the OR gates are 1 that’s why D, E and G becoming 1.
-If D, E and G are 1, L, M and N will become 1 as they are the inputs of OR gates.
-K will be zero as they have no inputs.
-So the final output will be 0 1 1 1, which is the binary equivalent of 7.

-c) As we press 7, D, E and G will become 1 because they are the outputs of OR gates.
-The purple wires giving inputs to the OR gates are 1 that’s why D, E and G becoming 1.
-If D, E and G are 1, L, M and N will become 1 as they are the inputs of OR gates.
-K will be zero as they have no inputs.
-So the final output will be 0 1 1 1, which is the binary equivalent of 7.

-d) As we press 7, D, E and G will become 1 because they are the outputs of OR gates.
+As we press 7, D, E and G will become 1 because they are the outputs of OR gates.
 The purple wires giving inputs to the OR gates are 1 that’s why D, E and G becoming 1.
 If D, E and G are 1, L, M and N will become 1 as they are the inputs of OR gates.
 K will be zero as they have no inputs.
 So the final output will be 0 1 1 1, which is the binary equivalent of 7.

 ---
 ---